 We stepped tentatively onto one island, only to find it soft, springy and — thankfully — very supportive underfoot.
 The purpose of the island settlements was originally defensive, and if a threat arose they could be moved.
 I lost sight of George for a few minutes and finally spotted him high in a watchtower engulfed by a huge, yawning reed monster.
 Impressive workmanship.

-George proudly invested in a miniature reed boat (replica of the real thing) to prove his point as well as some pan-pipes, and an exquisite ‘charango’ guitar (I’m told) made from armadillo shells.
+George proudly invested in a miniature reed boat (a replica of the real thing) to prove his point, as well as some pan-pipes, and an exquisite charango guitar made (I’m told) from armadillo shells.

-The 4-hour boat ride ferried us onwards to the island of Taquile.
-This traditional Island is a Quechua speaking community, where villagers still live off ancient agricultural terraces and the skill of Taquileños weavers who have maintained a tradition dating back centuries.
+A 4-hour boat ride ferried us onward to the island of Taquile.
+This traditional island is a Quechua-speaking community, where villagers still live off ancient agricultural terraces and the skill of Taquileños weavers who have maintained a tradition dating back centuries.

 This sense of freedom from modern paraphenalia made for glorious trekking.
-From the boat landing, we hiked up countless, hand-hewn stone steps to the village (be warned, it’s quite a schlepp to the main plaza).
+From the boat landing, we hiked up countless hand-hewn stone steps to the village (be warned, it’s quite a schlep to the main plaza).

 It seemed as though nothing went to waste here and everything had a use.
 Incredible colours were everywhere.
 When the Spanish arrived here they forbade traditional dress, so the islanders adopted Spanish peasant clothing.
-Surprisingly they still proudly maintain that traditional dress today and combine it with finely tailored, distinctive Andean-style garments (bright skirts, hats, ponchos, belts, mantles, coca-leaf purses, and woollen shawls decorated with pompoms.
+Surprisingly they still proudly maintain that dress today and combine it with finely tailored, distinctive Andean-style garments (bright skirts, hats, ponchos, belts, mantles, coca-leaf purses and woollen shawls decorated with pompoms).
 It’s like wearing your Sunday best, 24-7.

 Our journey around Lake Titicaca typified our Peruvian experience.
 It is a country where practices run deep — 5,000 years, to be exact.
 Yet it is a place continuously energised by fresh influences and welcoming to visitors.